ManyDogsProject/manydogsproject.github.io/team.md

 ---

 # The ManyDogs 1 Team
-Meet our team of individuals that are responsible for organizing ManyDogs and continue to move the project forward through dedicated effort.
+Meet our team of individuals that are responsible for organizing ManyDogs, and continue to move the project forward through their time and dedication.

 * [Daphna Buchsbaum](http://www.cocodevlab.com/principal-investigator.html/), _Brown University_<br>
   Project Coordinator